moeddami/nativescript-vue-global-drawer/README.md

 }).$start()
 ````

-In App.vue, declare the global grawer.
+In App.vue, declare the global drawer.

 ````
 <template>